 Not all treatments work for everyone.
 Trial and error will help to find what works for you.

-Dr. Sheila Farhang is an expert dermatologist in Tucson Arizona with extensive training in treating acne as well as acne scarring during her cosmetic fellowship, Dr. Farhang’s goal is to help you achieve and maintain healthy skin, so you look your best and feel good about yourself.
+Dr. Sheila Farhang is an expert dermatologist in Tucson Arizona.
+During her cosmetic fellowship she received extensive training in treating acne and acne scarring.
+Dr. Farhang’s goal is to help you achieve and maintain healthy skin, so you look your best and feel good about yourself.
 Contact her to schedule a consultation and begin your journey to wellness.